The Ultimate Adventure Through Guatemala: 2026 Edition

 Tandem (2-seater) sit-on-top kayaks are used by the local host, while there are also single versions to use depending on group size.
 For comfort, they come equipped with backrests and padded seats.
 The weight limit is approximately 265 lbs per person.

 You don't return to Antigua on this trip, so if you are following the set 11-day itinerary and flying out from Guatemala City on Day 11, it is not feasible to store any additional luggage at the start of the trip.
-If you are staying longer in Guatemala after the trip and intend to return to Antigua, you can leave your excess luggage at the hotel in Antigua if needed.
+If you are staying longer in Guatemala after the trip and intend to return to Antigua independently, you can leave your excess luggage at the hotel there if needed.

 Yes, the domestic flight has a weight limit of 50 lbs.
-There is a charge by the airline for anything above this—approximately $3 per additional pound of weight.
-Your host can store any excess luggage at their offices after you've headed to the airport for the domestic flight, to be collected when you return to Guatemala City on day 10, if you prefer this option.
+There is a charge by the airline for anything above this – approximately $3 per additional pound of weight.
+However, your host can store any excess luggage at their offices after you've headed to the airport for the domestic flight, to be collected when you return to Guatemala City on Day 10, if you prefer this option.

 Sure can!
 Over 70% of our travellers travel solo, it’s a great way to meet like-minded people.